The Visitor Center is staffed Memorial Day weekend - Labor Day from 8:30 am - 5:00 pm.

 Tours of both the Tule Lake Segregation Center and Camp Tulelake are offered on Saturdays between Memorial Day and Labor Day.

-Tours of Camp Tulelake include a walk around the remaining buildings of this original Civilian Conservation Corps Camp, begin at the Tulelake-Butte Valley Fairgrounds Museum, and last approximately 1 hour.
+Tours of Camp Tulelake include a walk around the remaining buildings of this original Civilian Conservation Corps Camp, begin at the Tulelake-Butte Valley Fairgrounds Museum at 1:00 pm, and last approximately 1 hour.

 To reserve a spot on either tour please call 530-260-0537.